Ancient Uses of honey

 - There are around 8 different types of honey in the Ayurvedic scriptures – Makshika, Bhrama, Kshoudra, Pouttika, Chatra, Arghya, Auddalaka, and Dala.
-Each one of the 8 types of honey has different benefits and is produced by different bees through different collecting methods.
+Each one of the 8 types of honey has different benefits.
+Honey bees produce it through different collecting methods.

 Historical Importance of Honey:

-Let’s have a look at how honey has been present in the history as the royal supplement.
+Let’s have a look at how honey has been present in history as the royal supplement.

 - A cave painting of Valencia, dated around 8000 years back, has shown a honey seeker chasing a bee in a bee colony.
 Although the actual pieces of evidence of the honey cultivation colonies date back to 2400 BC.

 - The Archaeologists in Egypt have found pots of honey in the tombs of the pharaohs along with their bodies.
 The honey that was preserved was fit to eat, even after years of being made.
-People used it to bath and to fix severe wounds.
+Subsequently, people used it to bathe and to fix severe wounds.

 - The Romans applied honey to heal their wounds after the battles.
 According to legends, Hannibal has given honey and vinegar to his army after they have crossed the Alps on the back of elephants.